yegor256/blog/_posts/2023/oct/2023-10-11-method-of-research.md

   caption: Underground (1995) by Emir Kusturica
 ---

 Every empirical research paper must have a section titled "Method" (or "Methodology," or "Study Design").
 In this section, you describe what was done to obtain the data presented in the following "Results" section.
 You explain the _recipe_, which may be replicated later by another researcher, leading to the same (or very similar) results.
+You tell the reader what ingredients you used, how you mixed them, and---most importantly---why.

 <!--more-->

 {% jb_picture_body %}

-The Method section is the essence of the research.
-Think of it as a recipe: you tell the reader what ingredients you used, how you mixed them, and---most importantly---why.

 You start the section with a paragraph where you state the main _objective_ of the research, then break it down into a few